Behind the Face Masks

 Duckett’s small company broke the mold.
 By Monday morning, four employees had returned to the factory to learn how to produce a face mask.
 Luckily, seamstress skills are sensational in the sewing room.

 Don Vicente Torres, 65, is one of the four who received a call from his boss.
 He has worked for Duckett for 13 years as a seamster.
 Since his childhood in Guatemala, Torres had never stopped working.
 So, when Duckett called him, he felt relieved; he needed to return to work.

 Don Vincente Torres fixes the lining of a face mask.
 Photo by: Fabiola Esqueda

 Without a job, “there would have been nothing for rent, for food, and I would have lost my mind being at home,” Torres said.

-Megan Duckett admitted the challenges in production work and revealed her lack of knowledge in sewing.
+Megan Duckett admitted the challenges in production work.
 “The team has put all the pieces together.
 It is very miraculous,” Duckett praised.

 Yet, she said, the job came with a few catches for those who decided to rejoin the Sew What team.